-The Bank brings performance-based remuneration's function of intensive and restraint into full play.
-The Bank establishes the principle of assessment and assignment that encourages value creation, allocates the salary resources to operation institutions, front office departments and positions that directly create value, further optimizes the incentive and guarantee policies for rank-and-file staff, establishes a special subsidy system for staff in outlets at remote county under tough conditions, to enhance the sense of gain of staff.
-The Bank strengthens remuneration management over overseas institutions and controlled subsidiaries and adheres to strategy of comprehensive operation of the Bank and overseas development.
-The Bank provides further guidance on performance assessment management of the Bank, strengthens the daily assessment, and standardises the determination and application of assessment results.
+The Bank brings the incentive and restraint function of performance-based remuneration into full play.
+The Bank establishes the principle of assessment and allocation that encourages value creation, allocates the salary resources to operation institutions, front office departments and positions that directly create value, further optimizes the incentive and guarantee policies for rank-and-file staff, establishes a special subsidy system for staff in outlets at remote counties under tough conditions, to enhance their sense of fulfilment.
+The Bank strengthens remuneration management of overseas institutions and controlled subsidiaries and adheres to the Bank's strategy of comprehensive operation and overseas development.
+The Bank provides further guidance on performance assessment management of the Bank, strengthens daily assessment, and standardises the determination and application of assessment results.
 The Bank further standardises the management of welfare programs across the Bank, and expands the universal benefits of staff in outlets, to properly safeguard employees' benefits.
 The Bank also establishes relevant remuneration reduction measures for staff facing disciplinary actions or other penalties due to violation of rules or dereliction of duty.